noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

     </iframe>
   </div>
   <figcaption>
-    <strong>Figure ???.</strong> Activities the year before and after the terrorist attacks.
+    <strong>Figure 22.</strong> Activities the year before and after the terrorist attacks.
   </figcaption>
 </figure>

 Looking more carefully at the relationship of the subreddits "france" and "paris", we may deduce a newly reformed but temporary relationship between the two, due to the event on January 7th.
 This being said, the connections between the two subreddits are sparse and far between, but those which do occur predominantly convey positive and supportive sentiments.

-Reddit's reaction to the second terrorist attack in Paris in 2015 is shown in [figure ???](#fig-cluster-graph-bataclan).
+Reddit's reaction to the second terrorist attack in Paris in 2015 is shown in Figure [23](#fig-cluster-graph-bataclan).
 Immediately, one can see how this time Reddit reacts much more strongly.
 The group around "france" especially shows a big increase in hyperlink connections, although it remains unclear to what extent this increase can be directly attributed to the event itself.

 <figure id="fig-cluster-graph-bataclan">
   <div class="plotly-embed">